What is Sexual Harassment Training?

 Q8.
 What must the training cover?

-A. Training must cover a wide range of topics, including a definition of sexual harassment under state and federal law – California’s FEHA and Title VII of the Civil Rights Act of 1964; different types of sexual harassment conduct; strategies to prevent sexual harassment; remedies and resources available to targets and survivors of sexual harassment, including to whom they should report it; and practical examples to help supervisors recognize and prevent harassment, discrimination and retaliation.
+A. Training must cover a wide range of topics, including a definition of sexual harassment under federal and state law – California’s FEHA and Title VII of the Civil Rights Act of 1964; different types of conduct; strategies to prevent sexual harassment; remedies and resources available to targets and survivors of sexual harassment, including to whom they should report it; and practical examples to help supervisors recognize and prevent harassment, discrimination and retaliation.

 Q9.
 Do I need to keep records of the training?